My Rating - 3 out of 5 stars

 My Review -

-With time, these stories had been told numerous times, and the gist of dharma is lost in the way.
-A Kshatriya dharma is to kill while the sages are opposite.
+With time, these stories have been told numerous times, and the gist of dharma is lost in the way.
+A Kshatriya dharma is to kill while the sages are the opposite.
 But many of the Indian philosophers kill whether it is for revenge or to protect themselves.
-When Rama was exiled for fourteen years, he didn't leave his bow and arrows, neither did Laxman.
+When Rama was exiled for fourteen years, he didn't leave his bow and arrows, and neither did Laxman.

-When Sita tried to persuade Rama to live a life without the weapons, he responds that it is for their protection and continues with Kshatriya dharma.
-When Laxman told him to imprison Dasharatha, their father, for his foolish decision of sending him to the forest, he chooses different dharma altogether.
+When Sita tries to persuade Rama to live a life without weapons, he responds that it is for their protection and continues with Kshatriya Dharma.
+When Laxman tells him to imprison Dasharatha, their father, for his foolish decision of sending him to the forest, he chooses a different dharma altogether.

 Dharma is intertwined with many factors, and what is right for one person seems to be wrong from another POV.
 The path is not clear, and the journey is bumpy; every sect has its rituals and ways of living, and when Rama with his wife and brother left Ayodhya, they entered into a whole new world of dharma.